CapellaSystems/documents.capellasystems.net/docs/Cambria FTC/04-Tutorials/ftc-and-cluster-trusted-executables.md

 ---
-title: Cambria FTC and Cluster Trusted Executables and Scripts
+title: FTC and Cluster Trusted Executables and Scripts
 ---

 # Cambria FTC and Cluster: Trusted Executables and Scripts